Semantics3/2048-as-a-service/README.md

 Integrate 2048-functionality into your bash scripts, SoLoMo (social-local-mobile) apps and internet-of-things devices!

+# Our Launch
+Read more about our launch in here: http://blog.semantics3.com/announcing-2048-as-a-service/

+Also check out our 2048 - Startup Growth Edition (MVP)[http://2048.semantics3.com/2048], which was built to showcase the the 2048-as-a-service API.

 # Test it out
 This API is currently running live on http://2048.semantics3.com/